Howard Hughes Holdings Inc. HHH

 - 3

-Pershing's 19.4% CAGR track record can compound HHH's excess cash into a Berkshire-style holdco
+Pershing's 19.4% CAGR proves it can compound HHH's excess cash into a Berkshire-style holdco

 Primary demands

-- Approve merger of Pershing Square Holdco into HHH at $85/share cash alternative
+- Approve a merger of Pershing Square Holdco into HHH at $85/share cash alternative with optional stock roll-over

-- Install Ackman as Chairman/CEO and Pershing Square senior team as HHH executives (no cash/equity comp)
+- Install Ackman as Chairman/CEO and the Pershing Square senior team as HHH executives (no cash/equity comp)

-- Pay Pershing Square a 1.5% management fee on equity market cap (no performance fees/promote)
+- Pay Pershing Square a 1.5% management fee on equity market cap, with no promote or performance fees

 - Leave HHC real estate subsidiary and David O'Reilly's team unchanged